tibbsm/TechInTokyo/README.md

 * Be ab active part of the community
 * Literally copy stuff and then tweak it
 * [Teach Yourself CS](https://teachyourselfcs.com/?utm_source=hackernewsletter&utm_medium=email&utm_term=learn)
+* Python "For image processing check out Pillow.
+For web scraping check out BeautifulSoup.
+For machine learning and scientific computing, check out scipy and matplotlib, or just get Anaconda."